Comparing MLM success rates with no-product pyramid schemes and gambling

 Similarly, the odds of winning with a single bet on snake eyes in a game of craps in Las Vegas are far greater than the odds of profiting from any of these MLM programs.
-In fact, the odds of earning a significant profit from virtually any MLM is no greater than the odds of throwing three sets of dice and getting snake eyas all three times!
+In fact, the odds of earning a comfortable "residual income" from virtually any MLM is no greater than the odds of throwing three sets of dice and getting snake eyas all three times!

 |MLM COMPANY3||Approximate percentage of MLM participants who

 |Approx. percentage who realize a profit4 after all expenses|

 1 A “recruitment-driven MLM” is a multi-level marketing (MLM) program that uses a compensation plan that allocates the majority of its payout to participants to those who recruit a large downline of participants, rather than to front-line sales persons for sales to persons not participating in the scheme.
 I have analyzed the compensation plans of over 400 MLM’s, all of which were found to be recruiting MLM’s, in which participants must aggressively recruit a large downline to profit significantly.
 Based on more recent data from the companies themselves, the loss rate for recruiting MLM’s is approximately 99.6%; i.e., 99.6% of ALL participants lose money after subtracting all expenses, including purchases from the company.
 Read about the “5 Red Flags” in the compensation plan that signal it is a recruitment-driven MLM – as are virtually all MLMs.